 Primary Themes for Grantmaking

-The Ethiopian Rift is one of the world’s most important locations for the domestication of plants and development of agricultural systems, and the Rift Valley is globally renowned for its biodiversity.
-Ethiopia’s SNNPRS Regional Government recognizes sixty two ethnic groups in the Southwest, and Northern Kenya is home to a dozen more pastoralist, fisher, honey gathering and hunter-gatherer peoples, with rich traditions of cultural expression, including in music and dance.
-However, the value of all of this diversity and local knowledge and how it can contribute to local and national development is still little understood, so our grantmaking centers around two primary themes:
+Northern Kenya is home to dozens of pastoralist tribes as well as fisher and hunter-gatherer peoples who have sustainably stewarded the natural resources of this arid environment for generations, and who supply the nation of Kenya with the vast majority of its meat and dairy products.
+The Ethiopian Rift, meanwhile, is one of the world’s most important locations for the domestication of plants and development of agricultural systems.
+The regional government in Southern Ethiopia recognizes sixty two distinct ethnic groups in the Southwest.
+The value of all of this diversity and local knowledge in the African Rift Valley and how it can contribute to local and national development is still little understood, so our grantmaking centers around two primary themes:

-This thematic program aims to strengthen livelihoods and landscape-level sustainability for pastoral communities in the lowlands and the cultivation of diverse Indigenous staples such as enset, sorghum, barley, etc. in the river valleys and highlands.
-This work interweaves agro-ecosystem, food sovereignty and natural resorce management approaches.
-We also support the integration of appropriate wildlife and culturally-based eco-tourism as well as crafts development to diversify and enhance livelihoods.
+This theme aims to strengthen livelihoods and landscape-level sustainability for pastoral communities and the cultivation of diverse Indigenous staples such as enset, sorghum and barley.
+This work interweaves agro-ecosystem, food sovereignty and natural resource management approaches and aims to support cultural identities and practices as they are artfully inscribed on the land.
+We also support the integration of appropriate wildlife and culture-based ecotourism as well as crafts development to diversify and enhance livelihoods.

 This theme focuses on cultural expression, particularly music and food, and the stewardship of sacred and cultural sites across the region.
-The approach here is to promote “unity in diversity” by supporting cultural activities that bring people together in peaceful respect for each other and for the land that sustains them all.
-Sacred sites in Ethiopia, especially the tens of thousands of sacred forests, are a major reservoir of biodiversity as well as places where people re-affirm their connection to creation.
-Priority Landscapes of Focus:
+The approach is to promote “unity in diversity” by supporting cultural activities that bring people together in peaceful respect for each other and for the land that sustains them all.
+By supporting cultural diversity and expression we can reinforce the traditional resource management regimes that make pastoralism in Northern Kenya the most viable and ecologically sustainable land use option for development.
+Sacred sites throughout the African Rift Valley such as revered mountains, pastures, springs and thousands of sacred forests, meanwhile, are major reservoirs of biodiversity as well as places where people re-affirm their connection to creation.

 Desert Mosaic of Northern Kenya